-1. See page 10 for cycle setting which will give clothes the special treatment they need.
+1. See page 12 for cycle and drying temperature settings which will give clothes the special treatment they need.
 Permanent press items need a period of heated drying to release wrinkles, followed by tumbling in room temperature air.
 This helps prevent new wrinkles from setting in.

 - 2. Dry smaller loads.
-Items should tumble freely. - 3.
-Remove clothes from dryer as soon as tumbling stops.
-Garments left in the dryer drum will become wrinkled. - 4.
-Place garments on hangers or fold immediately after removal from dryer. - Well constructed permanent press items will be smooth and wrinklefree when washed and dried correctly.
+Items should tumble freely. - Remove clothes from dryer as soon as tumbling stops.
+Garments left in the dryer drum will become wrinkled. - Place garments on hangers or fold immediately after removal from dryer. - 5.
+Well constructed permanent press items will be smooth and wrinkle-free when washed and dried correctly.
 Poorly finished or constructed permanent press may need "touch-up" ironing, especially where seams pucker.